phn1712002/LibraryOptimizer/.clinerules/general.md

 ### 1. Code Reusability
 - Use inheritance from base `Solver` class
-- Reuse utilities from `utils/general.py`
+- Reuse utilities from inherited methods instead of importing from utils.general
 - Avoid code duplication

 ### 2. Maintainability